MI 2: The Movie: Background and promotion

+The album's third single, "Beef", was released on December 19, 2010.
+It is a diss track targeted at Kelly Handsome and Iceberg Slim.
+"Nobody" was released as the album's fourth single.
+A leaked version of the song, which features vocals by 2face Idibia, appeared on several blog sites in February 2010.

 Composition

 In the energetic track "Action Film", M.I declares his accomplishments and grand return.
 The subtle track "Slow Down" has been described as an ode to the beautification and characterization of women.
 The Flavour N'abania-assisted track "Number 1" is a blend of hip hop and highlife.
 In "Anybody", M.I addresses the hatred associated with fame.
 "Nobody" features guest vocals by 2Baba and tows the same line of the previous track.
 In "Beef", M.I responds to Iceberg Slim’s diss track and ridicules Kelly Handsome.
 "Wild Wild West" depicts the ills and sudden unrest in Jos.
 In "Craze", M.I addresses the state of corruption in Nigeria.

 The melodious track "My Head My Belle" addresses the everyday norms of society.
 “Epic” features blissful chants from Nigerian singer Praiz.
 In "Undisputed", M.I proclaims to be a king, describing his present reign as untouchable.
 The Waje-assisted track "One Naira" has been described as a soulful record because of lyrics like "hey princess, I’m so into you/ ‘cause you see pass what my revenue is/ and love me for me, clever you/leave you that is something I’ll never do".
 In "Imperfect Me", M.I's close friends revealed that one of his faults is his air of haughtiness.